estvita/separator/docs/bitbot.md

   `access_token in input form must be less than 48 characters`.

 - You can use `access_token`, `client_endpoint` and other values in your flow to call Bitrix24 REST API.

+- **File handling**: If a file is attached to the message in Bitrix24, the `file_id` variable will be passed to the bot.
+  You can use this ID to download the file via Bitrix24 REST API method `disk.file.get` If the message is empty but a file is attached, the bot will receive the message `"File sent: {filename}"` automatically.

 ---